Overview: Interaction coaching tab

 Messages tab (C): The messages tab is where comments regarding the chat and SMS exchange for the interaction are located.
 If there are any unresolved comments for the interaction’s messaging exchange, a white badge with the number of open comments appears in this tab.
 Click this tab to review any active, unresolved comments for the interaction’s messaging exchange.

 Comments list (D): The comments list displays all resolved and unresolved comments for each of the communication types.
 Comments are grouped based on where the comment is marked, either on the audio recording or the chat transcript.
-This list includes all comments that have been made by all reviewers.
+This list includes all comments made by all reviewers.